GSA/centers-of-excellence/press/events.md

   - Workshop 2: Techniques & Forums: July 21, 2022, 11 a.m. - 12 p.m.
 EST
   - Optional Office Hours: July 26, 2022, 1 - 1:30 p.m.
 EST

+Follow us on Twitter <a href="https://twitter.com/GSACoE">@GSACoE</a> to stay tuned for details on each new offering!